Fakhruddin Ali Ahmed: Tomb

-Ahmed’s tomb was designed by the architect Habib Rahman and is situated in the garden of a mosque near Parliament House.
-Rahman was also the architect for the tomb of Dr. Zakir Hussain who was the first Muslim and the first President to die in office.
+Ahmed's tomb was designed by the architect Habib Rahman.
+Rahman was also the architect of the tomb for Zakir Hussain, who was the first Muslim and the first President to die in office.
 The tomb is open to the sky and features thin framed marble jalis which are clamped with the help of internal pins onto structural elements made of steel.
-The tomb is a post-modern interpretation of traditional Islamic forms, an abstraction of the silhouette of the Taj Mahal, and its open linear forms make it an elegant and austere building and one of Delhi’s most remarkable pieces of modern architectural heritage.
+The tomb is a post-modern interpretation of traditional Islamic forms, and an abstraction of the silhouette of the Taj Mahal.
+Its openness makes it an "austere" and "elegant" building and one of Delhi's most remarkable pieces of modern architectural heritage, in the view of some critics.

 Family

-Ahmed was married to Begum Abida Ahmed and had two sons and a daughter with her.
-Begum is credited with having overhauled the presidential kitchen and ensuring Awadhi cuisine was included in its repertoire, as well as redecorating the rooms and upholstery of the Rashtrapati Bhavan.
+Ahmed was married to Abida Ahmed and had two sons and a daughter with her.
+Abida Ahmed is credited with having overhauled the presidential kitchen and ensuring Awadhi cuisine was included in its repertoire, as well as redecorating the rooms and upholstery of the Rashtrapati Bhavan.
 In the 1980s, she went on to become a two-term MP of the Indian National Congress from Bareilly, Uttar Pradesh.
-The elder of their sons, Parvez Ahmed, is a doctor who contested the General Elections of 2014 in the Barpeta constituency as a candidate of the Trinamool Congress party.
+The elder of their sons, Parvez Ahmed, is a doctor who contested the General Elections of 2014 from Barpeta as a candidate of the Trinamool Congress party.
 Their other son, Badar Durrez Ahmed, served as a judge of the Delhi High Court and retired as Chief Justice of the Jammu and Kashmir High Court.